-A lesbian couple from Brisbane has circumvented the trials and tribulations of conventional IVF treatment – and the associated cost – with a little help from a horse syringe and a gay friend.
+A Brisbane lesbian couple circumvented the trials, tribulations and cost of conventional IVF treatment with a little help from a horse syringe and a gay friend.

-Jade Richards, 36, and her partner Ann Gard, 32, turned to the internet for tips and ideas before taking matters into their own hands and using a syringe intended for the insemination of horses.
+Brisbane lesbian couple Jade Richards, 36, and partner Ann Gard, 32, turned to the internet for tips and ideas before taking matters into their own hands and using a syringe intended for the insemination of horses.

-They collected sperm samples from their gay friend Jarrad Evans every month, which was deposited into the syringe before they retreated to the bedroom to proceed with their “do-it-yourself” fertility treatment.
+They collected sperm samples from their gay friend Jarrad Evans every month, deposited the sperm into a syringe and then retreated to the bedroom to proceed with their “do-it-yourself” fertility treatment.

-“We went into it blindly because we didn’t know anyone else who had done it,” Jade told the Daily Mail.
+“We went into it blindly because we didn’t know anyone else who had done it.

 “Turkey basters don’t work.
 Ann and I bought one at first but then Jarrad told us they don’t actually hold liquid so we used something you inseminate horses with – it is a syringe with a long tube attached to it.”